til-lang/til/CODE-OF-CONDUCT.md

-# Til's project code of conduct
+# Now project code of conduct

 1. Be excellent to each other.